 WHO CAN GET SACROILIITIS?

 In order to correctly diagnose sacroiliitis, a diagnostic test called a sacroiliac joint block is performed.
 Medication is injected into the joint in order to attempt to temporarily relieve pain.
-If your pain is relieved, the diagnosis for sacroiliitis is typically certain.
+If your pain is relieved, the diagnosis of sacroiliitis is typically certain.
 Upon diagnosis, initial treatment recommendations are typically more conservative, such as hot or cold compresses, physical therapy, sacroiliac joint exercises and continued sacroiliac joint injections.
 If conservative methods fail to relieve pain, sacroiliac joint surgery may be recommended.

 If you suspect you have sacroiliitis, take our short Treatment Assessment Tool to tell us a little about what, if anything, you've tried to treat your pain.
 One of our qualified team members will be in touch within one business day to discuss possible treatment options.